TwitchLib/TwitchLib.EventSub.Websockets/README.md

     - Properties from `EventSubNotification<T>` were moved to `TwitchLibEventSubEventArgs<T>`.
     - Property `Notification` was removed from `TwitchLibEventSubEventArgs<T>`.
     - Class `EventSubMetadata` was renamed to `WebsocketEventSubMetadata`.
+- `WebsocketDisconnected` and `WebsocketReconnected` now contain more specific EventArgs.

 ## Setup